Kraken-CI/website/docs/schema.md

 ## Parameters

 When a flow is started manually it is possible to provide values for parameters defined in all stages in given branch.
-This allows customizing behaviour of a stage and its jobs.
+This allows for customizing behaviour of a stage and its jobs.

 There can be defined multiple parameters in one stage.
 Each parameters